eclipse-archived/ceylon-lang.org/documentation/1.2/tour/classes.md

 There's two things in particular to notice here:

 1. The parameters used to instantiate a class are specified as part of the class declaration, right after the name of the class.
-There's no Java-style constructors in Ceylon.
 This syntax is less verbose and more regular than Java, C#, or C++.
+We do have [constructors](../initialization#constructors) in Ceylon, but we rarely need them, and they shouldn't be the first thing you reach for.

 2. We make use of the parameters of a class anywhere within the body of the class.
 In Ceylon, we often don't need to define explicit members of the